Boerewors: History

-Boerewors is made from coarsely minced beef (sometimes combined with minced pork, lamb, or both) and spices (usually toasted coriander seed, black pepper, nutmeg, cloves and allspice).
-Like many other forms of sausage, boerewors contains a high proportion of fat, and is preserved with salt and vinegar, and packed in sausage casings.
+Boerewors is made from coarsely minced beef, minced pork, lamb and or goat.
+When locally available antelopes such as springbok or oryx are included, the sausage must be labeled with the species from which the meat originates.
+It also contains spices (usually toasted coriander seed, black pepper, nutmeg, cloves and allspice).
+Like many other forms of sausage, boerewors may contain a high proportion of fat, and is preserved with salt and vinegar, and packed in edible sausage casings, which are the only part of the sausage which may be offal.
 Traditional boerewors is usually formed into a continuous spiral.
 It is often served with pap (traditional South African porridge / polenta made from mielie-meal).
-Boerewors is also very common throughout Namibia, Botswana, Mozambique and Zimbabwe as well as with expatriate South African communities worldwide.
+Boerewors is also very common throughout Namibia, Botswana, Mozambique as well as with expatriate South African communities worldwide.

 Guinness World Record

-On 3 May 2014, the Guinness World Record for braaing the longest boerewors in the world was broken in South Africa.
-It measured 1557.15 m in length.
+On 3 May 2014, the Guinness World Record for braaiing the longest boerewors in the world was broken in South Africa by Aiden.
+The sausage measured 1557.15 m in length.
 The boerewors was distributed freely to old-age homes and the Abraham Kriel Orphanage.